apache/cloudstack-documentation/source/adminguide/usage.rst

 within a cloud.
 The relevant parameters are those beginning with max.account, for example: max.account.snapshots.

-To override a default limit for a particular Account, set a per-Account resource limit.
+To override a default limit for a particular Account, set a per-account resource limit.

 #.
 Log in to the CloudStack UI.